KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/02/25

+- Fixes an issue in the Graphia Academy map where certain mechanism triggers in the "Interplanar Jump!" gameplay were aberrant, preventing specific treasures from being unlocked.

+- Fixes an issue where the treasure in the "Interplanar Jump!" gameplay within the "World's End Tavern" map could not be unlocked under certain circumstances.

+- Fixes an issue within the "Currency Wars" gameplay wherein the values for the "Speed Alternation" affix did not match its description.

 ■2026/02/15

 - Fixes an issue where missions for Expected Profit cannot be completed normally in the Currency Wars game mode.